Applications for students starting in September 2026 will open in March 2026.

 - live in an area of relative deprivation.

-Higher education progression information, if you:
+Higher education progression information, such as if you:

 - live in a postcode of low progression to higher education;